Yana Batyrshina

 Yanina "Yana" Farkhadovna Batyrshina (Янина "Яна" Фархадовна Батыршина; born 7 October 1979) is a former individual rhythmic gymnast who competed for Russia.
-She is the 1996 Olympics All-around silver medalist, two time (1995,1997) World All-around bronze medalist, two-time European (1996, 1995) All-around silver medalist, the 1998 European All-around bronze medalist and 1996 Grand Prix Final All-around champion.
+She is the 1996 Olympics all-around silver medalist, two time (1995,1997) World all-around bronze medalist, two-time European (1996, 1995) all-around silver medalist, the 1998 European all-around bronze medalist and 1996 Grand Prix Final all-around champion.

 She was awarded the Medal of the Order For Merit to the Fatherland 2nd class (1997).

 Personal life

 Batyrshina is of Tatar and Jewish descent.
 She studied physical education at the Kharkov Institute.
 She is married to Azerbaijani-Jewish businessman Timur Weinstein; they have two daughters and one son together.

 Career

 Batyrshina started gymnastics training at 5 years old when a rhythmic gymnast coach approached her father and told the family she was ideal gymnastics material.
 At 9 years of age, Batyrchina moved to Russia with then Uzbek coach Irina Viner, who became the Russian national team head coach.

-Batyrchina burst onto the international scene in 1993, when she finished second all-around at the European Junior Championships.
-She also won gold in the individual apparatus finals with rope and clubs, and silver with ball and ribbon.
+Batyrchina began competing internationally in 1993, when she finished second all-around at the European Junior Championships.
+She also won gold in the individual apparatus finals with rope and clubs and silver with ball and ribbon.
+She began to compete as a senior in the 1994 season; when she placed much lower in senior competition than she had a junior, she thought about retiring, but her ninth place finish at the 1994 World Championships encouraged her to remain in the sport.

 In 1995, Batyrshina made her senior international breakthrough in Grand Prix events, collecting a total of 15 medals.
 At the 1995 World Championships, she won the bronze medal in all-around and also took home golds for the team competition and ball.
 Her results fluctuated in 1996, but she still managed to take the silver medal for the all-around and ball at the 1996 European Championships.
 At the event finals of 1996 World Championships, she won the silver medal in ribbon.